Hurricane Glider Project

 Read More News

-During the 2022 hurricane season, AOML participated in the operations of 6 glider missions in the Caribbean Sea, tropical Atlantic and off Bahamas, of which AOML led 5 missions.
+During the 2023 hurricane season, AOML participated in the operations of 9 glider missions in the Caribbean Sea, Tropical Atlantic and Gulf of Mexico.

 The preparations, deployments, piloting, and recovering operations were done with the following AOML partners: IOOS (Integrated Ocean Observing System) Regional Association (CARICOOS), the University of Puerto Rico Mayaguez, the Cooperative Institute for Marine and Atmospheric Studies (CIMAS) of the University of Miami, ANAMAR (Maritime Authority in the Dominican Republic), and Cape Eleuthera Institute in the Bahamas.